-Dr. Kinga Varga-Dobai is an associate professor of language and literacy education in the School of Education.
+Dr. Kinga Varga-Dobai is a professor of language and literacy education in the School of Education.
 She currently teaches Language, Literacy and Culture (ELAN 3000) and Approaches to Teaching Writing (READ 3800).
 She has also taught Instructional Design and Delivery (ECED 3500) and Socio-cultural Perspectives in Education (EDUC 2120).

 Prior to her position at GGC, Varga-Dobai worked as the graduate coordinator of the Georgia Children’s Literature Conference at The University of Georgia, where she was also the editor of the Journal of Language and Literacy Education (JoLLE).
 Before completing her doctoral studies, she taught fifth grade, as well as ESOL and language arts classes for middle and high school students.